mariadb-corporation/MaxScale/Documentation/Filters/CCRFilter.md

 The triggering of the filter can be limited further by adding MaxScale supported comments to queries and/or by using regular expressions.
 The query comments take
-precedence: if a comment is found it is obayed even if a regular expression parameter might give a different result.
+precedence: if a comment is found it is obeyed even if a regular expression parameter might give a different result.
 Even a comment cannot cause a SELECT-query to trigger the filter.
 Such a comment is considered an error and ignored.